kubevirt/kubectl-virt-plugin/README.md

 ## Creating krew packages after a new KubeVirt release

-Example: prepare a kubectl krew release for `v0.17.2`
+Example: prepare a kubectl krew release for a new release

-### Execute `./scripts/create-latest-release.sh` from the base directory:
+### `./scripts/create-latest-release.sh`

+Just execute `./scripts/create-latest-release.sh` from the base directory.
+The script will create packages, a yaml file, store them in a new release in GitHub repo and finally create a PR against the `krew-index` repo in draft mode.

     $ ./scripts/create-latest-release.sh
     Downloading binaries:
     ...

-    # IMPORTANT: the following lines hold the directories of where the packages have been created!
-    Creating release packages for krew:
-    /home/dhiller/Projects/github.com/dhiller/kubectl-virt-plugin/out/release/v0.17.2/...
+    Creating pull request:
     ...

-    Creating manifest yaml file for krew:
-    ...
-    Manifest for dist is <path>/kubectl-virt-plugin/out/release/v0.17.2/virt.yaml

-    Testing package install:
-    Building docker test image Testing krew package install on docker image: OK

-### Create a GitHub release `v0.17.2`
-Create a GitHub release `v0.17.2` in this repository, adding the `tar.gz` files from `<path>/kubectl-virt-plugin/out/release/v0.17.2/`

-### Create a pull request against the krew Plugin Index Repository

-Create a pull request against [krew-index](https://index.krew.dev/) using the file

-        <path>/kubectl-virt-plugin/out/release/v0.17.2/virt.yaml
+After the script has finished successfully you should see a URL where you will find the created PR, which then just needs to be confirmed that it is reviewable.